microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Triple-Slash Directives.md

 ## `/// <reference no-default-lib="true"/>`

-This directive marks a file as a _default library_.
+This directive is deprecated in TypeScript 6.0.
-You will see this comment at the top of `lib.d.ts` and its different variants.
+It was used to mark a file as a _default library_.

-This directive instructs the compiler to _not_ include the default library (i.e. `lib.d.ts`) in the compilation.
+You may still see this comment at the top of `lib.d.ts` and its different variants.

-The impact here is similar to passing [`noLib`](/tsconfig#noLib) on the command line.
+Use [`noLib`](/tsconfig#noLib) instead when you need to compile without the default library (i.e. `lib.d.ts`).

 Also note that when passing [`skipDefaultLibCheck`](/tsconfig#skipDefaultLibCheck), the compiler will only skip checking files with `/// <reference no-default-lib="true"/>`.